VNC vs. RDP: What's better for remote desktop access?

 Anna Morgan

-Remote access is increasingly important in a corporate world where about 35% of workers who can work from home do so "all the time."
+Remote access is increasingly important in a corporate world where about roughly one in five U.S. workers are fully remote and about one in three operate in some form of hybrid arrangement.
 Remote work necessitates information technology (IT) support for these workers, and remote desktop solutions (like VNC and RDP) are some of the most common and effective ways of meeting everyone’s needs.

 But when it comes to VNC vs RDP, which should you choose?

-Below, we’ll examine some of the similarities and differences between RDP and VNC remote access—including which features stand out and which use cases are ideal—to help you make the best decision about these remote access tools.
+Below, we’ll examine some of the similarities and differences between RDP and VNC remote access, including which features stand out and which use cases are ideal, to help you choose the best remote access approach.

 Virtual network computing (VNC) 101